nikomatsakis/pliss-2019/content/responsive-compilers.md

 # Recomputation (less simplified)

 - When `db.ast("foo.rs")` is invoked:
+  - If no entry yet, execute query and store result.
   - If any input dependency is out of date:
     - Re-execute `ast` function, recording new result + dependencies
     - **If the new result is different from old result:**